NSO-developer/nso-gitbook/development/concepts/using-cdb.md

 ```
 {% endcode %}

 The `init()` method (shown in the example below, (Plain Subscriber Init) is called before this application component thread is started.
-For this subscriber, this is the place to setup the subscription.
+For this subscriber, this is the place to set up the subscription.
 First, an `CdbSubscription` instance is created and in this instance, the subscription points are registered (one in this case).
 When all subscription points are registered a call to `CdbSubscriber.subscribeDone()` will indicate that the registration is finished and the subscriber is ready to start.

 {% code title="Example: Plain Subscriber Init" %}
 ```